ohnobenito/teamprofilegenerator/README.md

 `npm install`

 ## Usage
-How to use: Navigate to the correct folder through command line and enter “node app.js”.
+How to use: Navigate to the directory through command line and enter `node app.js`.
 Answer the prompts for each member of the team, questions will vary depending on role: Manager, Engineer, Intern.
-When finished entering all employees and html file will be written in the output folder.
+When finished entering all employees an html file will be written in the output folder.

 ## License
-This application is covered by the mit license.
+This application is covered by the MIT license.
 Full documentation can be found [here](https://choosealicense.com/licenses/mit).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.